dsc-courses/dsc10-2024-fa/syllabus.md

 There will be 14 participation points available:

 - 3 points for the Pretest, graded for honest effort
-- 1 point for passing a Syllabus Check at 80% or higher
+- 1 point for passing the Syllabus Check at 80% or higher
 - 1 point for completing SETs (Student Evaluations of Teaching) and an internal End-Of-Quarter Survey
-- 1 point for attending each Discussion secction (9 points available)
+- 1 point for attending each discussion section (9 points available)

 Score **10 points or higher for full participation credit**.
 If you earn fewer than 10 points, your participation grade will be the number of points earned out of 10.